-About the Retroist - Retroist
+About - The Retroist

 Team Retroist

-For many years, this blog was filled with many other talented voices.
+For many years, this publication was filled with many other talented voices.
 They have since moved onto other projects and blogs of their own.
 I really enjoyed my time with them and I wish them nothing but the best.

-If you are a regular here on the site or listen to the podcast, you already know a lot about me, but people seem to want to sometimes know more, so here goes.
+If you are a regular here or listen to the podcast, you already know a lot about me, but people seem to want to sometimes know more, so here goes.

-I grew up in the swampy area of New Jersey right outside of New York City.
-It was a great place to grow up and New Jersey is always near and dear to my heart.
+I grew up in the swampy area of New Jersey, right outside of New York City.
+It was a great place to grow up, and New Jersey is always near and dear to my heart.

 I currently reside in Seattle, WA.
+I have lived at a bunch of place in between.

 If you don’t know much about Seattle, know that it has a functioning monorail that runs through downtown, and I ride if as often as I can.
+You should as well.

 People asked me why I don’t use my name on the site or the podcast.
 The answer is simple.
 It never felt necessary.
 I want people to focus on what I am writing about or what I am talking about on the show.